 In response to the Autism Act (2009) and the subsequent strategy for adults with autism, Fulfilling and rewarding lives, the Department of Health commissioned a number of projects to raise awareness of adult autism.

 The autism strategy aims to increase understanding by improving awareness training for all frontline public service staff, in line with their job needs, and developing specialist training for staff in health and social care.

 The Society has developed a series of e-learning modules to raise awareness of adult autism.
-Delivered through the BPS Learning Centre, the modules appeal to a range of learners, including members of the public.
+Delivered through the Professional Development Centre, the modules appeal to a range of learners, including members of the public.
 The modules concentrate on raising awareness, delivering knowledge and understanding from introductory to specialist levels.

 The three e-learning modules are:

 - Supporting adults with autism